mohitrajain/wire-docs/src/developer/reference/user/rich-info.md

 Reference: {#RefRichInfo}

-_Author: Artyom Kazak_
+*Author: Artyom Kazak*

 ---

-This page describes a part of the user profile called "Rich info".
-The corresponding feature is called "Rich profiles".
+This page describes a part of the user profile called “Rich info”.
+The corresponding feature is called “Rich profiles”.

 ## Summary {#RefRichInfoSummary}

 For every team user we can store a list of key-value pairs that are displayed in the user profile.
-This is similar to "custom profile fields" in Slack and other enterprise messengers.
+This is similar to “custom profile fields” in Slack and other enterprise messengers.

 Different users can have different sets of fields; there is no team-wide schema for fields.
 All field values are strings.
 Fields are passed as an ordered list, and the order information is preserved when displaying fields in client apps.

-Only team members and partners can see the user's rich info.
+Only team members and partners can see the user’s rich info.

 ## API {#RefRichInfoApi}